prinkee/discord-chatbot/README.md

 ## Contributing

 Feel free to fork this repository and submit pull requests.
 You can also open issues if you find any bugs or have suggestions for new features.
-However, I do not plan to actively maintain this project anymoreclear
+However, I do not plan to actively maintain this project anymore.
-.

 ## License